IBM-Cloud/multiple-environments-as-code/README.md

 The application deploys multiple environments with IBM Cloud CLI and Terraform.
 It demonstrates how to use these tools to automate the provisioning and further updates of your infrastructure including Kubernetes clusters, Cloud Foundry orgs/spaces/services.

-The scripts in this repository will incur charges if used against your IBM Cloud.
+> :warning: Running the scripts in this repository will incur charges on your IBM Cloud account.

 Refer to [this tutorial](https://console.bluemix.net/docs/tutorials/plan-create-update-deployments.html) for instructions.